VIDEO: John Cena gave this fan the surprise of a lifetime

 Video: John Cena gave this fan the surprise of a lifetime, with a little help from AJ Styles

-There isn’t a wrestler out there who shows more love for his fans that John Cena.
+There isn’t a wrestler out there who shows more love for his fans than John Cena.

 Justin Marion’s son, Payton, is a huge Cena fan and came out to see him at a recent WWE event.
 Cena spotted Payton ringside and tossed him his T-shirt and wristband after his match, but the best part of the night came backstage after the show when AJ Styles helped arrange a meeting with Cena.